 The 2012 Kale Wines Broken Axle is from Stagecoach vineyards located high on Atlas Peak.
 The amount of rock that ‘grows’ in this vineyard is astounding.
 Founder and owner of Stagecoach Jan Krupp removed enormous quantities of rocks over the years; this wine is named in tribute of the huge dump trucks that have been beaten up (some with broken axles) while working on this property.

 The wine is dark in the glass.
 The bouquet immediately shows alluring aromas; it is meaty with notes of leather and toasted oak and it is dark and brooding.
 A gravelly component also shows.
 As the wine breathes hints of baking spices appear.
 On the palate the wine has richness and depth.
 The dusty tannins linger for some time.
 Notes of mocha linger slightly on the finish.
 This wine also has very good acidity.

 The Wine Thief

 As of July 2015 Kale Wines began offering their wines The Wine Thief, a tasting room located in downtown Napa that features small production Napa Valley based vintners.
 This tasting room is located on the corner of 1st and McKinstry Streets directly across from Gott’s Roadside Hamburgers and the Oxbow Public Market.
-Wines are available for tasting by walk-in at the tasting counter, or from one of two automatic dispenser wine stations (by the taste, by the half glass or by the glass).
-Appointments can also be made to try the current release of their wines in one of the two private rooms on site.
+Wines are available for tasting by walk-in at the tasting counter, or appointments can also be made to try the current release of their wines in one of the two private rooms on site.

 Heron House, Yountville